What are the steps to getting an internship?

 - You must also complete the online internship workshop, which is within the same system where you fill out the online application.

-- Be sure to complete all steps by the deadline (February 18th for Spring 2014).
+- Be sure to complete all steps by the deadline (October 1 for Fall 2014).

 What are the requirements to have an internship?